To wear the Lake one must enter slowly.

 Nature itself is continuously holding, before letting go.

-Images from a series of collaborative workshops with Alice Clough and the students of Totnes Progressive School.
+Images from a series of collaborative workshops with and the students of Totnes Progressive School for the EDGE sculpture trail, Dartmoor, UK

 crabs + climbing + other things. making stories.